d3dileep/Machine-Learning/Analytics vidya hackathon/Readme.md

 Analytics Vidya Hackathon

-Objective: Predict if Happy Bank existing customer could be a potential lead for credit card sell. \\
+Objective: Predict if Happy Bank existing customer could be a potential lead for credit card sell.

-Training data: 245725 clients with 9 independent features and 1 binary dependent feature excluding ID   \\
+Training data: 245725 clients with 9 independent features and 1 binary dependent feature excluding ID.

-Test data: 105312 clients\\
+Test data: 105312 clients

-Approach:\\
+Approach:

-EDA:\\
+EDA:

 1. Import packages, Check datatype of each column, and separate ID and Is_Lead column from training data.
 2. Check for imbalanced dataset, it showed 25% with 1 and 75% with 0 in dependable variable.
 3. Check for missing values in each column, which showed Credit_product column has null values.